 10 Reasons Why I Love Cemeteries

-I’ve been to dozens of cemeteries in my lifetime.
-It’s become my hobby to visit cemeteries.
-I’ve been to dozens in several states along the east coast.
+Visiting cemeteries has become an occasional hobby of mine.
+I’ve been to dozens of cemeteries in several US states along the east coast.
 It sounds like a morbid activity, but to me, they are some of the most interesting and peaceful places to visit, exercise, and take in the view.
 Here are 10 facts and observations about cemeteries and why they are so interesting to me.

 1. Are you in a Cemetery or a Graveyard?